apitrace/apitrace/docs/Dalvik.markdown

 (the former is read by Dalvik and specifies wrapping prefix, the latter is read by apitrace itself and used in case apitrace is preloaded into Java VM globally to specify which process should be traced).
-Elevating priviliges via `adb root` is required to set the first property.
+Elevating privileges via `adb root` is required to set the first property.

 If the `wrap.$PROCNAME` property name is longer than 31 characters [you'll need